-Attention deficit hyperactivity disorder (ADHD) is a common childhood behavioral disorder.
-According to the Centers for Disease Control and Prevention, as many as 11 percent of American children have been diagnosed with ADHD.
+Attention deficit hyperactivity disorder (ADHD) is a common childhood neurodevelopmental disorder.
+According to the

-An ADHD diagnosis can be difficult.
-It’s a complex disorder that can affect many aspects of a child’s daily life and behavior, which is especially why early treatment is so important.
+An ADHD diagnosis can be difficult to manage.
+It’s a complex disorder that can affect many aspects of your child’s daily life and behavior.
+Early treatment is important.

-Notwithstanding their popularity, stimulants come with a whole host of side effects that may make them a less ideal option for some children.
-It’s important to consider the side effects if you’re thinking about treating your child’s ADHD with medication.
+Stimulant medications come with a host of side effects.
+It’s important to talk to your doctor about these potential side effects if you’re thinking about treating your child’s ADHD with medication.
+Common side effects include:

 - displaying stunted or delayed growth